- Submitting your startup

 What happens after I submit my startup?

-We'll do a quick initial review to see if it matches the criteria. we'll notify you by email.
-If your startup qualifies, it will take about two months to get featured.
+We will review your startup to see if it matches the criteria and is a good fit.
+If your startup qualifies you will receive an email within about a week, after that it will take about two months to get featured.
 There's a paid option to skip the waiting queue.
+If you don't receive an email unfortunately that means your startup was not selected to be featured.

 What are the selection criteria?

-In short your startup may not yet be available to the public, needs a custom designed, decent-looking landing describing the product and a way for people to leave their contact information.
+In short your startup should be pre-launch or recently launched without substantial press coverage, needs a custom designed, decent-looking landing describing the product and a way for people to sign up.
 For the full criteria please see this page.

 I don’t match the selection criteria, will you make an exception?